-A guidance officer visits the school two days per week.
-When learning or behaviour issues become apparent with children, the guidance officer is consulted.
+A guidance officer visits the school three days per week and a psychologist two days a week.
+When learning or behaviour issues become apparent with children, the Student Services Committee is referred.
 As a result, following the consent of parents, students may be assessed to establish a remedial program which parents and teachers may follow.
 In some cases, special arrangements are made for students to be taught by the school's support teacher - learning difficulties, speech therapist or other support personnel.